LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-21-56-09.png)

-  9\. **Russia**
+  9\. **RUSSIA**

-It’s land area is bigger than Pluto and spans 9 time zones.
+It’s land area is bigger than Pluto and spans 11 time zones across Eastern Europe and Northern Asia.
+Russia has hosted many global sporting games across its wondrous cities and while some of its famous geological and natural landscapes are located quite far from each other, they are undoubtedly worth checking out!
 The country’s most famous attraction is Lake Baikal, the oldest and deepest lake in the world.

-Tourist attractions:-

 * Lake Baikal